redhat-developer/app-services-operator/source/model/README.md

 ## Building

 The operator source is in the [rhoas](./rhoas) module.
-The [openapi](./openapi) module generates an API based on the managed-services-api openapi manifest. `rhoas` has a dependency on `openapi` and therefor the parent project should be installed with `mvn clean install` before the operator is run.
+The [openapi](./openapi) module generates an API based on the services-api openapi manifest. `rhoas` has a dependency on `openapi` and therefor the parent project should be installed with `mvn clean install` before the operator is run.

 ```sh
 mvn clean install;